core-wg/sid-pen/draft-ietf-core-yang-sid-pen.md

 [^status]

 [^status]:\\
-    The present revision –02 is intended to be ready for Working-Group last call, after addressing a brief discussion of –01 at the 2025-09-24 interim meeting of CoRE WG.
+    The present revision –03 is intended to address the feedback from the CoRE Working-Group last call.
     \\
     Note that due to a regression in the `bib.ietf.org` service (<https://github.com/ietf-tools/bibxml-service/issues/489>), the